-In this paper we will see that the exponential growth of OTOC could be shown in the third-order perturbation.
-In Section 2, we review Hashimoto's method of calculating quantum mechanic OTOC in SHO and then, use the second quantization method to obtain the same result quickly.
-In Section 3, we use the second quantization method to calculate OTOC in the systems of harmonic oscillator with extra anharmonic (quartic) interation.
-We obtain analytic formulas of spectrum, Fock space states and matrix elements of coordinate to the third-order of anharmonic interaction.
-In Section 4, we analyze the OTOC at early times and show that it is raising in the exponential law at early times and saturate to a constant in the final times.
-In Section 5, we plot two diagrams to show the OTOC property in second-order perturbation.
-We compare them with those in the third-order perturbation and make some critical comments about the reliability of perturbation.
-Last section is devoted to the short discussions and mention some future studies.
+In this paper, we will present evidence that the exponential growth of the OTOC can be shown in third-order perturbation.
+In Section 2, we briefly review Hashimoto's method for calculating quantum mechanic OTOC in the simple harmonic oscillator and then use the second quantization method to obtain the same result quickly.
+In Section 3, we use the second quantization method to calculate the OTOC in the systems of harmonic oscillator with extra anharmonic (quartic) interation.
+We obtain analytic formulas for the spectrum, Fock space states, and matrix elements of the coordinate to the third-order of anharmonic interaction.
+Using these relations, in Section 4 we numerically calculate the thermal OTOC and analyze its properties.
+We show that in systems with sufficiently strong quartic interactions, an exponential growth curve fitting over a long time window clearly emerges in the third-order perturbation.
+The system then scrambles and exhibits fluctuations around a saturation point at later times.
+The last section is devoted to brief discussions and mentions some directions for future studies.